Erdiko/erdiko/index.md

     <div class ="row text-center" >
         <div class ="col-sm-4" >
-          <b class ="glyphicon glyphicon-camera" > </b>
+          <b class ="glyphicon glyphicon-eye-open" > </b>
-          <h2> Delete photo &amp; video based on a timer </h2 >
+          <h2> Discover </h2 >
-            <p> Learn how to write the code that downloads and displays messages, photos, and videos that timeout after a few seconds.
-Then create the code that deletes them from the back-end to make them "self destruct." </p >
+            <p> The framework seeks to make custom app development and leveraging multiple open source projects an easier task.
+If you need to mash-up multiple applications/frameworks like Drupal, Magento, WordPress, and Zend into a unified application then give Erdiko a shot.
+If you want a clean, light weight framework you have also come to the right place. </p >
         </div >

         <div class ="col-sm-4" >
-          <b class ="glyphicon glyphicon-user" > </b>
+          <b class ="glyphicon glyphicon-flash" > </b>
-          <h2> Delete photo &amp; video based on a timer </h2 >
+          <h2> Feature </h2 >
-            <p > Learn how to write the code that downloads and displays messages, photos, and videos that timeout after a few seconds.
-Then create the code that deletes them from the back-end to make them "self destruct." </p >
+            <p > This software is a clean middleware framework, hence the name Erdiko which means middle in the Basque language (Euskara).
+Our goal is to offer a lightweight framework to create sites optimized for mobile devices, APIs and multiple browsers. </p >
         </div >

         <div class ="col-sm-4" >
-          <b class ="glyphicon glyphicon-cloud" > </b>
+          <b class ="glyphicon glyphicon-wrench" > </b>
-          <h2> Delete photo &amp; video based on a timer </h2 >
+          <h2> Contribute </h2 >
-            <p> Learn how to write the code that downloads and displays messages, photos, and videos that timeout after a few seconds.
-Then create the code that deletes them from the back-end to make them "self destruct." </p >
+            <p> If you want to help, please do, we'd love more code!
+Make your enhancements and do a pull request.
+If you want to get to even more involved please contact us! </p >
         </div>
     </div >